AbdulrhmanBagazi/todo-list/README.md

 note: this is for testing

-5- go to Project Settings (ADD APP) to create the google-services.json
+5- go to Project Settings (ADD APP) Add Firebase to your Android to create the google-services.json

 6- add the google-services.json to android/app/google-services.json